cloara/620FinalProject/README.md

 CSS Practices (External Style Sheet with multiple different styling details) Javascript Practices (Scripting function in place) Explored doing some database things for the website - but did not have current access to the WoW API to move further.

+TESTING COMPLETED:
+I ran the website on my PC, my laptop, and my work laptop.
+I also ran on Chrome, Firefox, and Microsoft Edge.
+Also gave my mom the Git Repo and made sure it worked for her.
+All tests ran successfully.